 Sources: Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, "2016 Economic Census for Business Activity"

 Exercise of Safety Net Functions

+Exercise of Safety Net Functions

 Measures to Address the COVID-19 Pandemic

 Consultations for Micro/Small Businesses Affected by the COVID-19 Pandemic

-JFC-Micro created special consultation desks at its 152 branches nationwide and is providing consultations on financing and repayment for businesses that have been impacted by the COVID-19 pandemic.
-We are providing COVID-19 Special Loan Program, which are virtually interest-free and require no collateral, to customers that meet certain conditions such as a decline in sales.
+JFC-Micro created special consultation desks at its 152 branches nationwide and is providing consultations on financing and repayment for micro/small businesses that have been impacted by the COVID-19 pandemic.
+We are providing COVID-19 Special Loan Program, which is virtually interest-free and require no collateral, to customers that meet certain conditions such as a decline in sales.

 COVID-19 related loans

-From January 29, 2020, the day that the consultation desks were established, to March 31, 2021, we made a decision to provide a total of 755,301 COVID-19 related loans worth a total of 9,053.1 billion yen.
-This is about three times the number of loans provided in FY2018, before the outbreak of the COVID-19 pandemic.
-These loan results surpassed even the results of FY2009, when businesses were greatly affected by the collapse of Lehman Brothers and the subsequent financial crisis, and loans related to the Great East Japan Earthquake.
+From January 29, 2020, the day that the consultation desks were established, to March 31, 2022, we made a decision to provide a total of 950,400 COVID-19 related loans worth a total of 11,026.9 billion yen.
+These loan results considerably surpassed even the results of FY2009, when businesses were greatly affected by the collapse of Lehman Brothers and the subsequent financial crisis, and loans related to the Great East Japan Earthquake.
 With respect to the ratio of COVID-19 related loans by industry, the ratio of those in service industries such as restaurants, hotel, and hairdressing and beauty, which are businesses that were particularly affected by COVID-19, increased compared to FY2018.
 In addition, approximately 65% of loans were for 10 million yen or less.

-Number of loans (Note) Amount (Note) COVID-19 related loans: January 29, 2020-March 2021 755,301 9,053.1 billion yen Loans at the time of the collapse of Lehman Brothers: April 2009-March 2010 341,231 2,803.8 billion yen Great East Japan Earthquake Related Loans: March 2011-March 2021 239,861 2,257.9 billion yen Reference: FY2018 Loan Results 257,640 1,990.7 billion yen

-Note: COVID-19 related financing data is prepared on a loan decision basis.
+Number of loans (Note) Amount (Note) COVID-19 related loans: January 29, 2020-March 2022 950,400 11,026.9 billion yen Loans at the time of the collapse of Lehman Brothers: April 2009-March 2010 341,231 2,803.8 billion yen Great East Japan Earthquake Related Loans: March 2011-March 2022 239,900 2,258.3 billion yen Note: COVID-19 related financing data is prepared on a loan decision basis.
 The number of loans is the number of borrowers.
 Component ratios by industry (number of loans)